longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Tax Rates dialog

-.. note:: The phrase "Tax Rates" can be a bit misleading as there is only one taxable item and that is the rate for Gold collection.
+.. note:: The phrase "tax rates" can be a bit misleading as there is only one taxable item and that is the rate for Gold collection.
 Think of this feature of the game more like a "National Budget".
 In Freeciv21, the National Budget is simplified into three segments: Gold collection, Scientific output, and Luxury goods.